Skip to main content

 Example 2: Social Media Contract

 Imagine a social media smart contract which passes storage costs onto users for posts and follower data.
-Let's say this this contract is deployed at account social.
+Let's say this contract is deployed at account social.
 Like the Fungible Token contract example above, the storage_balance_bounds.min is 0.00235, because this contract will likewise add a newly-registered user to an internal Map.
 However, this contract sets no storage_balance_bounds.max, since users can add more data to the contract over time and must cover the cost for this storage.

 So for this contract, storage_balance_bounds will return: